countvajhula/mantra/README.rst

 Using Other Input Sources
 -------------------------

 The example parser above parses key sequences entered on the Emacs command loop.
 But note that it does so via subscription to a topic on a generic pub/sub system.
-Indeed, parsers may receive input from *any* source as long as they call ``mantra-parse`` and ``mantra-parse-finish`` (or simply ``mantra-feed-parser`` in the most common cases) on your parser, and using the pub/sub backend as an intermediary for the purpose is especially convenient.
+Indeed, parsers may receive input from *any* source as long as they call ``mantra-feed-parser`` and ``mantra-parse`` (or simply ``mantra-feed-and-parse`` in the most common cases) on your parser, and using the pub/sub backend as an intermediary for the purpose is especially convenient.

 Higher Level Parsers
 --------------------